Winter and Spring 2021 Reopening Plan

 Get Tested Regularly

-If you live in campus housing, take in-person classes, work on campus, or use any of the campus facilities (i.e. library, eateries, fitness center, health center, etc.), you must participate in the weekly surveillance testing.
-The college will test half of the on-campus student population every week on Tuesdays through pool testing with Upstate Medical in Syracuse.
+If you live in campus housing, take in-person classes or labs, work on campus, or use any of the campus facilities (i.e. library, eateries, fitness center, health center, etc.), you must participate in the weekly surveillance testing.
+The College will test all on-campus student population every week on Mondays and Tuesdays through pool testing with Upstate Medical in Syracuse.
+Details will be sent to students via email from Health Services.
 If you are in a positive pool, you will be quickly notified upon receipt of your results and asked to self-isolate until reflex tests are received.

 The college will follow the SUNY-wide sanctions for testing violations and will continue to work with our Office of Student Rights and Responsibilities.
 Weekly communication with Health Services and the Office of Student Rights and Responsibilities will continue in order to facilitate compliance with weekly testing.